- Partner Investigator

-Frank will contribute to the Algorithms and Architecture theme of the Australian Centre for Robotic Vision and is an Associate Professor in the School of Interactive Computing at the Georgia Institute of Technology.
+Frank contributes to the Algorithms and Architecture theme of the Centre and is an Associate Professor in the School of Interactive Computing at the Georgia Institute of Technology.
 He is also affiliated with the RIM@GT center and is well known for contributions to Robotics and Computer Vision.